General questions about Managed Service for PostgreSQL

 Clusters remain fully accessible during the backup window.

-Are PostgreSQL database cluster connections encrypted?
+Are PostgreSQL DB cluster connections encrypted?

 Connections between a database cluster and an application are always encrypted using SSL.
 You cannot disable cluster connection encryption.